Failure Mode and Effect Analysis (FMEA)

 How are FMEAs conducted?

-What is involved in a FMEA
+What is involved in an FMEA

-The most important part of any FMEA is to perform preparation work to ensure past experiences are included in the FMEA by means of some form of ‘Lessons Learned’ knowledge database, otherwise many of same past mistakes will be repeated and FMEA will be ineffective.
+The most important part of any FMEA is to perform preparation work to ensure past experiences are included in the FMEA by means of some form of ‘Lessons Learned’ knowledge database, otherwise many of the same past mistakes will be repeated and FMEA will be ineffective.

-When an FMEA is carried out properly and in sufficient detail (without excessive information), Designs and Processes can be greatly improved and made more robust and efficient.
-This can have significant Design Cycle time and Process Cost savings for the teams running the FMEAs.
+When an FMEA is carried out properly and in sufficient detail (without excessive information), designs and processes can be greatly improved and made more robust and efficient.
+This can have significant design cycle time and process cost savings for the teams running the FMEAs.

 Plan-Do-Check-Act approach